Xilinx/PYNQ/docs/source/8_iop_code.rst

     Pynq/zybo/sdk/

-As described above, the .hdf file also exists here.
+As described above, the pmod.hdf file also exists here.

-SDK requires a Hardware platform, and Board Support Pacakge, which are needed to build the application projects.
+SDK requires a Hardware platform, and Board Support Package, which are needed to build the application projects.
 The Board Support Package contains libraries for peripherals in the system.
 This includes internal peripherals and IP, and external peripherals.
 Some libraries are included in Vivado/SDK, and other libraries are user defined. e.g. custom driver for a peripheral.
 The source files for custom peripherals in the Overlay can be found in the Vivado project directory for an overlay.
 The source files also contain the drivers, which will be a compiled into a library and included in the BSP.

 The Hardware Platform, BSP, and all application projects can be built by running make from:

     Pynq/zybo/sdk/

-This will built all the projects set in the variable MBBINS at the top of the makefile.
+This will build all the projects set in the variable MBBINS at the top of the makefile.

 .. image:: ./images/make_sdk.jpg
    :scale: 75%